 The Early Years Foundation Stage (EYFS) is a structure of learning, development and care for children aged birth to five years old.
 At St. Catherine's our EYFS uses Development Matters to monitor and ensure pupil progression.
 Development Matters consists of seven areas of learning which aim to promote all aspects of a child's development.
-Science comes under the Specific Area 'Understanding the World' (UTW) and Prime Areas 'Communication and Language' and 'Personal Social and Emotional Development'.
-In EYFS children use a range of 'Characteristics of Effective Learning' in their independent learning.
-These can be seen as complementing 'Working Scientifically'.
+Science comes under the Specific Area 'Understanding the World' (UTW).
+Science related learning in EYFS through UTW lessons enable children to learn though the characteristics of effective learning by playing and exploring and creating and thinking critically.